Guitar Basics: How To Get Started Playing Guitar

 Guitar Music

 Many guitarists get by without reading traditional musical notation.
-This is because much popular music is improvisatory in nature, and also because guitarists also have two other ways of reading music: chord charts and tablature (usually shortened to TAB).
+This is because: a) popular musicians often learn songs by ear; b) popular music is improvisatory in nature; and c) guitarists also have two other ways of reading music, namely chord charts and tablature (usually shortened to "tab").

 Chord Charts

-Chord charts show where in the music the chords should be played.
+Chord charts show the guitarist which chords should be played and where.

 Guitar Chord Chart